What are biosolids?

 Is the use of biosolids safe?

-NSW Health recently convened a panel of experts in microbiology and infectious diseases who considered the use of biosolids in NSW.
-The panel concluded that the risk to human health was negligible if the treatment and use recommended by the Guidelines is followed.
+NSW Health convened a panel of experts in microbiology and infectious diseases who considered the use of biosolids in NSW.
+Members of the expert advisory group considered the risk to human health from Grade A and Grade B biosolids was negligible if the recommended treatment and use followed the Environment Protection Authority (EPA) guidelines.

 Biosolids have been applied to soils in NSW for more than 20 years.
 NSW Health is not aware of any outbreaks of illness in workers or the general public caused by biosolids use.